lynnLW/AutoML/README.md

 # AutoML
-Construction of prognostic models using machine learning algorithms
+Construction of prognostic models using machine learning (ML) algorithms

-AutoML is used to select prognostic genes, construct prognostic models, and evaluate model performance using RNA-seq and microarray data.
+AutoML is used to select prognostic genes, construct predictive models, and evaluate model performance using RNA-seq and microarray data.
 AutoML has 11 built-in ML algorithms.

 **Graphical Abstract：** ![E2F-flowchart-AutoML](https://github.com/user-attachments/assets/770a353e-4159-4453-a667-17686ad37e2c)